 - Your blogpost can be in English, French or Spanish.

-- Submit your blogpost by email to our blog editor: charles.plummer(at)fao.org at least three business days in advance of your desired date of publication, attaching the MSword file and the picture(s) or other media
+- Submit your blogpost by email to our blog editor: esther.kimani(at)fao.org at least five business days in advance of your desired date of publication, attaching the MSword file and the picture(s) or other media

-Our blog editor will scan your submission for grammar problems or typos.
-We might also do some light structural editing, such as splitting up longer paragraphs, to make the text easier to read.
+During the editing cycle, your submission will be checked for grammatical errors or typos.
+We might also do some light structural editing, such as splitting up longer paragraphs or rearranging them, to make the text easier to read.
 We will not check for detailed factual errors in your post.
 Each author is responsible for the factual content of his/her own blogpost.*

-We will send you a mail with the link to your post, once your article is online.
+Once your article is online, we will send you a mail with the link to your post.
 We encourage all authors to check their posts regularly for incoming comments.
 Those comments are manually screened for spam and published daily, by the blog administrators.
 We strongly recommend blog authors to moderate the discussions on their blogpost via the comments, by providing answers/replies in the same comments section.

-If you have any questions, please contact our editor: charles.plummer(at)fao.org or our social media coordinator: peter.casier(at)fao.org
+If you have any questions, please contact our editor: esther.kimani(at)fao.org.

 *GFAR does reserve the right to decide whether your blogpost is appropriate for our blog.
 If we approve it for publishing, we may deem it necessary to include a disclaimer to the effect of, “The views expressed are personal, and cannot be attributed to GFAR Secretariat.”